JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 It's a contradiction but start by doing things, by first doing nothing.
 Just sit there or lay there and don't do anything, but breathe.
 That's always step one.

 #### 21. Need to Run Code To Be Confident
 You tend to get stuck on technical issues when you haven't run the code yourself.
-When you haven't testing the code, line by line, you can't be confident.
+When you haven't tested the code, line by line, you can't be confident.
 So start by building a runnable test environment to confirm.

 The [10.
 It's Not on Your Shoulders](https://jacksonkuo.github.io/blog/2026/03/19/golden-rules-of-work.html#10-its-not-on-your-shoulders)` is also important here for code review.
 Need to run through everything to fully understand, and help with the anxiety.
 Once you fully understand theoretically the fear should abide.